openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

  Additional rules apply when using the format defined in Annex E of [@!OIDF.OID4VCI]:

-* the public key certificate, and optionally a trust certificate chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT
+* the public key certificate, and optionally a trust certificate chain excluding the trust anchor, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT
-* individual Wallet Attestations MUST be used for each Issuer.
-They MUST not contain unique identifiers that would enable linkability between issuance processes.
+* Wallet Attestations MUST NOT be reused across different Issuers.
+They MUST NOT introduce a unique identifier specific to a single Client Instance.
+The subject claim for the Wallet Attestation MUST be a value that is shared by all Wallet instances using the present type of wallet implementation.
 See section 15.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.
-* the `client_id` value in the PAR request MUST be the string in the `sub` value in the client attestation JWT.
+* if applicable, the `client_id` value in the PAR request MUST be the string in the `sub` value in the client attestation JWT.
 * Wallets MUST perform client authentication with the Wallet Attestation at OAuth2 Endpoints that support client authentication.

 ## Credential Endpoint